BlueLogicLabs/planet-docs/docs/terms/privacy.md

 ## Scope of this Privacy Policy

-This Privacy Policy only applies to the content on the BlueLogic, LLC Platform and the data processing on the servers we use.
+This Privacy Policy only applies to the content on the BlueLogic LLC Platform and the data processing on the servers we use.
 It does not cover such content and websites of third parties to which our offer merely links.
 The processing of your personal data via such websites is carried out by the respective provider of the website without us having any influence on this processing.
 For information on the handling and protection of your personal data on these websites, please refer to the Privacy Policy of the respective website.

 ## Changes to this Privacy Policy

-BlueLogic, LLC will review and revise this Privacy Policy from time to time as appropriate, for example, due to new technical developments or changes in case law or in our business operations.
-Therefore, we recommend that you review this Privacy Policy from time to time to ensure that you are aware of how BlueLogic, LLC collects, processes and uses data.
+BlueLogic LLC will review and revise this Privacy Policy from time to time as appropriate, for example, due to new technical developments or changes in case law or in our business operations.
+Therefore, we recommend that you review this Privacy Policy from time to time to ensure that you are aware of how BlueLogic LLC collects, processes and uses data.

 ## Further Information